-Chapter 3 General Requirements.
+Chapter 3 General Precautions Against Fire.
 The open burning, ignition source, vacant building, miscellaneous storage, roof gardens and landscaped roofs, outdoor pallet storage and hazards to fire fighters requirements and precautions, among other general regulations contained in this chapter, are intended to improve premises safety for everyone, including construction workers, tenants, operations and maintenance personnel, and emergency response personnel.
-As with other chapters of the Fire Code of New York State, Section 302 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 302 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 4 Emergency Planning and Preparedness.
 This chapter addresses the human contribution to life safety in buildings when a fire or other emergency occurs.
 The requirements for continuous training and scheduled fire, evacuation and lockdown drills can be as important as the required periodic inspections and maintenance of built-in fire protection features.
 The level of preparation by the occupants also improves the emergency responders' abilities during an emergency.
-The Building Code of New York State (BCNYS) focuses on built-in fire protection features, such as automatic sprinkler systems, fire-resistance-rated construction and properly designed egress systems, whereas this chapter fully addresses the human element.
-As with other chapters of the Fire Code of New York State, Section 402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+The International Building Code (IBC) focuses on built-in fire protection features, such as automatic sprinkler systems, fire-resistance-rated construction and properly designed egress systems, whereas this chapter fully addresses the human element.
+As with other chapters of the International Fire Code, Section 402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.